Operating Climate Controls

 - Touch to access the main climate controls screen.

-- Enable or disable heated seats.
+- Enable or disable heated or cooled seats.

 - Enable or disable the front or rear windshield defrosters.

-- Modify the cabin temperature by dragging along the slider.
+- Modify the cabin temperature by dragging the slider.
 You can also enable temperature splitting which allows the driver and front passenger to customize their own climate preferences.
 The front passenger can touch the temperature icon on the bottom of the touchscreen or the main climate controls screen to adjust.
 Touch Split again to disable climate splitting.

 Keep Climate On, Dog, and Camp